jmtimko5/github-analyzer/README.md

 # github-analyzer
-An npm module that will allow user to search through pull requests to an organizations repositories.
+An npm module that will allow users to search through pull requests to an organization's repositories.

 ## Installation